Diane Jardine Bruce

-Diane M. Jardine Bruce (born June 1956) was the Bishop Provisional of the Episcopal Diocese of West Missouri from 2021 to 2025.
+Diane M. Jardine Bruce (born June 1956) is currently the Interim Dean and President of Seminary of the Southwest in Austin, TX.
+She was the Bishop Provisional of the Episcopal Diocese of West Missouri from 2021 to 2025.
 She previously served as the seventh bishop suffragan of the Episcopal Diocese of Los Angeles.

 Early life and education

 Diane was born in June 1956 in Pequannock, New Jersey.
 She was raised as a Roman Catholic.
 She studied at the University of California, Berkeley and graduated with a Bachelor of Arts in linguistics in 1979.
 In 1980 she commenced employment with Wells Fargo Bank and subsequently served as vice president, in compensation management, and in analysis.
 It was in 1986 that she joined the Episcopal Church.
 She then earned a Master of Divinity from Claremont School of Theology in 1997.
 She also has a Doctor of Ministry from Seabury-Western Theological Seminary in Congregational Development.
 She also has two honorary doctorates: One from Seabury Western, one from the Church Divinity School of the Pacific.